alan-turing-institute/rctab-infrastructure/README.md

 The client ID and client secret are credentials used by applications on Azure to authenticate and access resources protected by Azure AD, using Azure Active Directory and [OAuth 2.0 authentication](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
 It allows a service to use its own credentials to gain access, rather than share a users credentials.

-RCTab requires that the API and status function are able to identify themselves in this way.
+RCTab requires that the API and Status function are able to identify themselves in this way.

 #### API